-This deadline remains September 30, 2020.
+This deadline remains September 30, 2023.
 As a service to certificants, IBLCE has a section on its website that provides information about online CERPs opportunities in a variety of languages and regarding a variety of subjects, including ethics offerings.

 You may also wish to contact your international or national professional association for other online opportunities.

 IBLCE has an extraordinary circumstances policy, which has been broadened expressly in light of COVID-19.
 If you or an immediate family member is impacted by COVID-19 in terms of health, or you or your partner is unemployed due to COVID-19, the extraordinary circumstances policy is available to you.
 This simply requires that you apply for it and provide documentation along with proof of completing 15 L-CERPs.
-Please review the IBLCE Recertification by CERPs Extension Request Policy for more information.
+Please review the IBLCE Recertification Extension Request Policy for more information.

 I have some clinical questions regarding COVID-19.
 Can you answer them for me?

 In light of the unprecedented situation, IBLCE quickly disseminated guidance via social media from the World Health Organization regarding COVID-19, particularly when WHO first declared COVID-19 a pandemic.